aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/how-to/v1/cv_configlet.md

-# Configure configlets on Cloudvision
+# Configure configlets on CloudVision

 `cv_configlet` manage configlets on CloudVision: